Education and Training Benefit Q&As

 Please note: You are encouraged to submit these documents via My VAC Account.

-7. What if I want to change the program/educational institution of my approved Formal Program plan?
+8. What if I want to make changes to my approved Formal Program plan?

-If there are changes to your approved Formal Program plan, such as the length of time or the number of periods of study, you must complete and submit an Education and Training Benefit Plan Amendment Form (VAC1573).
+If there are changes to your approved Formal Program plan, such as the length of time or the number of periods of study, you must complete and submit a Plan Amendment Form (VAC1573).

-If you want to change your program or educational institution, you will need to submit a new Education and Training Benefit Formal Program Application (VAC1547).
-You will also have to finish your previous plan and submit an Education and Training Benefit Monitoring Form (VAC1550), along with proof that you completed your last period of study.
+If you want to change your program or educational institution, you will need to submit a new Formal Program Application (VAC1547).
+You will also have to close your previous plan by submitting a Monitoring Form (VAC1550), along with proof that you completed your last period of study.

-You must let us know if you discontinue your Formal Program plan.
-Send us a secure message via My VAC Account or call 1-866-522-2122.
+You must let us know if you discontinue your Formal Program plan by sending us a secure message via My VAC Account or calling 1-866-522-2122.
 You must submit:

-• a final Education and Training Benefit Monitoring Form (VAC1550), including proof of completion from the institution (even a record of a withdrawal or not completed).
+• a final Monitoring Form (VAC1550), including proof of completion from the institution (even a record of a withdrawal or not completed); and

-• any amount of refunded tuition that the institution has returned to you.
+• the amount of refunded tuition that the institution has returned to you, if applicable.

 Once we receive and review your information, we will advise you if you have an overpayment.

-1. My desired program is offered by an approved post-secondary school and results in a diploma, but it is shorter than 12 weeks within a 15-week period.
+1. I’m interested in a trade program, but it is shorter than 12 weeks within a 15-week period.
 Can the program be considered for Formal Program funding?

-Yes, it might still qualify under the Technical Education subcomponent of the Formal Program funding stream.
-Trade and specialized technical skill training school programs can be considered for funding under this subcomponent.
+Yes, the program might still qualify under the Technical Education subcomponent of the Formal Program funding stream.
+Trade and specialized technical skill training school programs that are career-focussed and intensive can be considered for funding under this subcomponent.

 While each funding application is considered on a case-by-case basis, examples of a Technical Education program include: